-Valentine's Day may be one of the few times per year that you go out and buy fresh flowers, but that is no excuse for rookie mistakes.
-The gift of flowers is a reminder that you are thinking of someone and February 14 is an excellent opportunity to send this message.
+Mother's Day may be one of the few times per year that you go out and buy fresh flowers, but that is no excuse for rookie mistakes.
+The gift of flowers is a reminder that you are thinking of someone and May 10 is an excellent opportunity to send this message.
 Make that gesture count with these budget-friendly tips for delivering quality flowers that won't disappoint.

-Opt out of the Valentine's Day up-sell - Almost all floral retailers will create Valentine's Day-specific offers to catch your eye.
+Opt out of the Mother's Day up-sell - Almost all floral retailers will create Mother's Day-specific offers to catch your eye.
 Those bouquets come with a hefty price tag, and often lack on the stem count you are looking for.
 Avoid the holiday-specific bundles.

-Get to know your Farmer's Market - Get to know a Farmer's Market in your neighborhood before Valentine's Day.
+Get to know your Farmer's Market - Get to know a Farmer's Market in your neighborhood before Mother's Day.
 Pay attention to bouquet costs when it's not a floral holiday so that you have a baseline before prices increase.
-Ask a vendor to pre-order for Valentine's Day and lock in a price before the holiday surge.
-You can feel accomplished come February 14 knowing you already have your fresh flowers and that you have supported local growers.
+Ask a vendor to pre-order for Mother's Day and lock in a price before the holiday surge.
+You can feel accomplished come May 10 knowing you already have your fresh flowers and that you have supported local growers.

 Learn how to pick fresh flowers - Chances are that if you are looking at a bouquet and all of the flowers are already open; those flowers were not picked yesterday.
 We all get stuck on how the blooms look right when we buy them.
 A real flower pro, though, will know to look for bouquets or bunches where the flowers are still closed.
 Those blooms are the freshest and will continue to bloom for days to come.

-Think outside the vase - Don't fall for the clichés this Valentine's Day.
+Think outside the vase - Don't fall for the clichés this Mother's Day.
 Skip the vase and look for companies that keep costs down for consumers by wrapping bouquets in Kraft paper for that farm-fresh look.
-Remember, just because everyone is advertising red roses this Valentine's Day, doesn't mean you have to buy them.
-Ranunculus and Tulips offer a new twist on an old classic.
-Not to mention, they are in season in California right now!

 If you want your finances to bloom, make sure your credit is in order and identity thieves aren't sniffing around.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.